mpdroog/smtpw/README.md

 =============
 * Use Beanstalkd (http://kr.github.io/beanstalkd/) to add jobs in a queue.
 * One or more SMTPw-instances read the queue and try to send
 * Failure?
-Wait 20sec and try again!
+Wait 5sec on SMTPw error or wait for Beanstalk deadline (if process got killed) and try again!

 Config
 =============